 Why I Love Working With Teens:

 I love that there are so many different ways to work with teens in session – we talk, we play, we draw, we cry, we laugh, sometimes all in one session!
-Although I’ve worked with teens for years, it still amazes me how adaptable and resilient they can be.
-I really appreciate being able to witness their openness to growth and willingness to challenge themselves.
+Although I’ve worked with teens for years, it still amazes me how adaptable and resilient they are.
+It’s amazing to witness their openness to growth and willingness to challenge themselves.

-I have worked with a diverse population of children and teens of all backgrounds for the past four years doing therapy at agencies, schools and even their own homes.
-Some issues I have focused on with my clients include: working through traumatic experiences, finding ways to cope with depression, managing stress/anxiety and increasing self-esteem.
-Before beginning my career as a therapist I have also worked with children in teaching and mentoring positions.
+My background includes work with a diverse population of children and teens.
+Before coming to Teen Therapy OC, I spent several years doing therapy at agencies, schools, and even private homes.
+While I work with adolescents on many issues, some examples include working through traumatic experiences, finding ways to cope with depression, managing stress/anxiety, and increasing self-esteem.
+Before beginning my career as a therapist, I also spent time working with children in teaching and mentoring positions.

 University of Southern California: Master’s degree in Marriage and Family Therapy